diarmidmackenzie/tetris-engine/README.md

 See the examples directory for some basic examples.
 At a very high level, you'll need the following elements in your A-Frame scene:

 1. An entity for the 6DoF controller you want to use
-2. A mixin called "cube" which contains some basic info about the appearance of the blocks you want to play with.
+2. A mixin called "cube" (that's the  default - customizable as per details below) which contains some basic info about the appearance of the blocks you want to play with.
 3. An entity with the tetrisgame component.
 4. An entity with the shapegenerator component, positioned where you want shapes to spawn.
 5. A horizontal plane entity, with the arena component, that describes the surface onto which the pieces will fall.